imprint

 2.2.1 Binding delivery dates or deadlines must be in writing.

-2.2.2 In the event of a delay in delivery for which becon is responsible, the duration of the period of grace to be set by the contracting party by law shall be fixed at two weeks, which period of grace shall commence upon receipt by becon.
+2.2.2 In the event of a delay in delivery for which OpenCelium is responsible, the duration of the period of grace to be set by the contracting party by law shall be fixed at two weeks, which shall commence upon receipt by OpenCelium of the notice of the period of grace.

-2.2.3 Delays in delivery and performance due to force majeure and due to events which make delivery considerably more difficult or impossible for becon not only temporarily – this includes in particular strike, lockout, official orders etc., even if they occur at suppliers of becon or their sub-suppliers – shall not be the responsibility of becon even in the case of bindingly agreed deadlines and dates.
-They entitle becon to postpone the delivery or service for the duration of the impediment plus a reasonable start-up time or to withdraw from the contract in whole or in part due to the part not yet fulfilled.
+2.2.3 OpenCelium shall not be responsible for delays in delivery and performance due to force majeure and due to events which make delivery substantially more difficult or impossible for OpenCelium not only temporarily – this includes in particular strike, lockout, official orders, etc., even if they occur at suppliers of OpenCelium or their sub-suppliers – even in case of bindingly agreed periods and dates.
+They entitle OpenCelium to postpone the delivery or service by the duration of the impediment plus a reasonable start-up time or to withdraw from the contract in whole or in part due to the part not yet fulfilled.

-2.2.4 becon is entitled to make partial deliveries and render partial services at any time, unless the partial delivery or partial service is not of interest to the contractual partner.
+2.2.4 OpenCelium shall be entitled to make partial deliveries and render partial services at any time, unless the partial delivery or partial service is of no interest to the contracting party.

 2.3 Rights of the contractual partner due to defects